wwarthen/RomWBW/Source/Doc/SystemGuide.md

 between system images on the fly.

 During the RomWBW build process, one of the output files produced is an actual CP/M application (an executable .COM program file).
+Like the normal .ROM files, this file is placed in the Binary directory with the same names as the ROM file, but with the file extension of .ROM.
 Once you have a running CP/M (or compatible) system, you can upload/copy this application file to the filesystem.
 By executing this file, you will initiate an Application Boot using the system image contained in the application file itself.